Cagrilintide: Weight Reduction Research From Clinical Trials

 Waist reduction | 13.5 cm | 19.2 cm | +5.7 cm |

 I mean, come on: 40 percent lost more than a QUARTER of their body weight.
 That's the equivalent of a 200 pound person losing 50.
-We have never seen this with medicine.
+We have never seen this with research compound.

 Who is the Right Fit for CagriSema?